Divines (film): Plot

 Dounia goes to Djigui to get her money back in order to gain back Rebecca's favor.
 Djigui tells her he has been hired as the principal dancer in the show and gives her tickets to watch him perform, along with the money.
 Instead of going to see him, Dounia goes with Reda to a club.
 He takes her to his apartment and when he leaves to take a shower Dounia begins searching for his secret cache of money.
 She is discovered by Reda, who savagely beats her before attempting to rape her.
 Dounia fights back, knocking out Reda and then manages to locate the money.
 She leaves some of the money with her mother and hides some for Maimouna, intending to leave on a dance tour with Djigui.

 Before she can go she receives a message from Rebecca who is holding Maimouna hostage until Dounia returns.
 Dounia brings the money to Rebecca, but she notices that some of it is missing and douses Dounia with gasoline, threatening to burn her.
 Before she can Samir realizes that the money is at her mother's home and leaves to go get it.
 Enraged, Dounia attacks Rebecca before she throws a lighter and the room they are in catches fire with them locked inside.
 Maimouna is able to open a vent but is unable to go through.
 Rebecca escapes and Maimouna urges Dounia to leave as her face is covered in gasoline.
 The money they were fighting over burns behind them.
 The firemen arrive in time, but wait outside as they are not allowed to fight fires in the neighbourhood anymore without the presence of riot police.
 Dounia begs them to save her friend, but they are unmoved, and the building explodes, killing Maimouna.
-Distraught, Dounia watches a riot unfold as the police arrive.
+As the police arrive and a riot unfolds, a distraught Dounia is approached by Maimouna's father, who asks her about his daughter.